 What readers are saying

-If we could capture that butterfly of youth David Broadbent evokes so simply and beautifully in his 389 Conversations With My Three Kids, we’d have to release it immediately so that it might charm any and all in its flight path.
-Of course it would be difficult because who would not wish to recapture the age of innocence and wonder, before knowledge and responsibility clouded our daily lives?
-At least with this book we can return for a bit.
+If we could capture that butterfly of youth David Broadbent evokes so simply and beautifully in his ’389 Conversations With My Three Kids’, we’d have to release it immediately so that it might charm any and all in its flight path.
+Of course, it would be difficult because who would not wish to recapture the age of innocence and wonder, before knowledge and responsibility clouded our daily lives?
+At least with this book, we can return for a bit.

-Judy Baldock, occupational health and safety advisor
+Judy Baldock, occupational health and safety advisor, Perth, WA

-Cheryll Watts, nurse, Deception Bay, Queensland
+Cheryll Watts, nurse, Deception Bay, QLD

 When I read the book to my mum and my teenaged brother, we all wee-ed our pants laughing.
 I think it’s the clearest, most honest record of what it’s actually like to be a kid.
 This book is gold!

-Tim Kenworthy, volunteer coordinator, Perth, Western Australia
+Tim Kenworthy, volunteer coordinator, Perth, WA

 I love this book!
 I am not a parent – I chose to experience the wonder of children through my siblings and friends.
 David has captured the magic that I imagine makes being a parent a true gift and has given us all a glimpse into the adventures that children bring to an ordinary day.
 Everything is amazing and nothing is complicated — they allow us all to see how very important the simple things are.
 Thank you for sharing the miracles that your children are.
 The world is a better place for your stories and the legacy you have created for Holly, Isabella and Amelie has enriched their lives, as well as ours.